R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-29-iOSImageIO.markdown

 Although WebP has not been fuzzed by Project Zero, it is fuzzed with Google OSS-Fuzz.
 So I decided not to compete with Google's fuzzer in this regard.

-Another important issue I noticed was that in the Project Zero's blog, ImageIO was using OpenEXR, but in my test, ImageIO was using Apple's closed-source new implementation of EXR in libAppleEXR.dylib.
+Another important issue I noticed was that in the Project Zero's blog, ImageIO was using <mark>OpenEXR</mark>, but in my test, ImageIO was using Apple's closed-source new implementation of EXR in <mark>libAppleEXR.dylib</mark>.
 Therefore, I decided to fuzz these two file formats, EXR and KTX2.

 the Samuel Groß has modifed Honggfuzz to have a binary Coverage-guided fuzzing. but I ported Project Zero's harness to [Jackalope fuzzer](https://github.com/googleprojectzero/Jackalope) (awesome project thanks to Ivan Fratric), also I used  <mark>initWithData</mark> method of NSImage and in-memory fuzzing option of Jackalope to make the fuzzing faster.